Gammon Capital

 SOLpeak 1 SOL

-Each acquisition is tied to a specific public filing.
-Hover any bar (or click a row below) to open the issuer's EDGAR filing list.
+Each flow is tied to a specific public filing.
+Bars above the axis are acquisitions; bars below are dispositions.
+A red ring marks a sale flagged stress (covenant, margin call, going-concern, default, or similar language in the filing).
 USD uses historical close on the disclosure date.
 Aggregate research summaries that don't cite a single issuer are excluded.

 Reference library